elifesciences/lens/README.md

 To suggest a feature, report a bug, or general discussion: http://github.com/elifesciences/lens/issues/

+## The Lens Article Format

+The [Lens Article Format](http://github.com/elifesciences/lens-article) is a JSON based document model designed for representing scientific content.
+It features basic content types such as paragraphs, headings, and various figure types such as images, tables and videos complete with captions and cross-references.

+We're working on releasing the first official verison of the spec.

 ## Install

 Installing and running Lens locally is quite simple, since all you need is Node.js (our dev environment) and a web-browser.